Tsai-Reena/Java-Sudoku-Game/README.md

 Step.05  If you complete the answer, press the Close Window button of Puzzle Game.
 The selected item will pop up.
 <img src="./images/05.png" width="80%">

+## Features##
+- Choose of Dificulity
+- Game Description (which can be viewed by clicking the button)
+- After completing the answer, the player can decide whether they want to continue modifying the answer, marking it, or reselecting the difficulty.
+- DFS generates standard solutions to Sudoku
+- Leaving the game at any time during use